Oncocalyx quinquenervius: Description

-Morphology

 The flowers are tubular, splitting down one side and have red to pink and white bands.
 Mainly flowering from June to September (in the southern hemisphere).
 The leaves are green, succulent and simple in shape, elliptic with margin entire.
 Usually 5 veined from the leaf base.
 It grows to a height of 50 cm to 100 cm.
 The fruit is a red berry about 10mm in diameter.

 Taxonomy

 This species was previously placed in the genus Tieghemia.

 Distribution and habitat

 Oncocalyx quinquenervius is endemic to the Eastern Cape and KwaZuluNatal in South Africa.